Saturday, 26 July 2025

 It proved to be another very successful visit and I recorded 2 new species for the site for 2025:

-– Southern Migrant Hawker (1)
+– Migrant Hawker (at least 2)

 During my visit, I recorded 8 butterfly species.
 The number of butterfly species that I have recorded in 2025 (21) is already well in excess of that recorded in 2024 (17).